vhiwase/path-traveler/README.md

 # Create a journey to walk and search on files.
-Walk and travel from any root path directory in operating system into all sub directories and files coming in the journey and perform search operation to list down all available path(s) for any file present in operating system from the root path directory.
+Walk and travel from any root path directory into all of its children directories and files coming in the journey and perform search operation to list down all available path(s) of the file(s).

 ## How to install this package
 ```